As a groom, one of the most personal decisions you’ll make for your wedding is choosing your groomsmen.

 These are the guys who will support you throughout the wedding process, from the planning stages to the big day itself.

-Their responsibilities may include helping with logistics, organizing the bachelor party, and ensuring everything runs smoothly on the wedding day.
+Their responsibilities may include helping with logistics, organising the bachelor party, and ensuring everything runs smoothly on the wedding day.

 More importantly, they’ll be there to share in your joy and stand with you as you take this major life step.